ParallelMaths/parallel/pages/10-07-skyscrapers.md

 @[youtube](EFVrAk61xjE?rel=0)

 ::: problem id=2_1 marks=2
-__2.1__ Use this approach to work out the square root of 10 by hand accurate to one decimal place?
+__2.1__ Use this approach to work out the square root of 10 by hand accurate to one decimal place.

 (Of course, you can cheat and use a calculator, but what’s the point?
 This is not the world’s most important test, but it is a chance for you to try and stretch your brain.)